evmos/evmos/docs/api/proto-docs.md

 <a name="evmos.fees.v1.MsgRegisterFeeContractResponse"></a>

 ### MsgRegisterFeeContractResponse
-MsgRegisterFeeContractResponse defines the MsgRegisterFeeContract response type.
+MsgRegisterFeeContractResponse defines the MsgRegisterFeeContract response type